AllThingsSmitty/tweet-style-guide/README.md

 ### Acronyms

 Acronyms will be utilized to maximize readability, available character space, and tagging.
-Where appropriate, acronyms will continue to be utilized as the first preference, e.g., UX, UI, IE, etc.
+Where appropriate, acronyms will continue to be utilized as the first preference, e.g., UX, UI, IE, etc. Tweet-specific acronyms such as RT (retweet), HT (hat tip), et al. will also be used.

 ## Hashtags